psychrider/expense-monitor/README.md

 # Expense Monitor
-web app to help you manage your expenses : )
+Expenditure-Monitor, a web app made with React, MongoDb, Express, Victory to monitor and visualize data of your expenditure.
+In order to facilitate savings and reduce excess expenditure.

 #### Required to run the code
 1. Node (13.12.0)